Dive Sites USS Peary (Destroyer)

 Armament consisted of four 4 inch guns one 3 inch anti aircraft gun several machine guns and twelve 21 inch torpedo tubes.

 The Peary saw action in the Philippines only 3 days after the attacks at pearl harbour on 7th December and sustained damage to her superstructure repairs were made and they were order to proceed to the Dutch East Indies.
 The Peary was attacked in error by RAAF Hudson Bombers near Sulawawesi her steering gear and starboard propeller were damaged.

 Repairs were again made and Peary continuing south to Darwin arriving on 3rd January 1942.

 The Peary operated out of Darwin mainly on anti submarine patrol, on 18th February the Peary perused a possible submarine contact eventually running low on fuel she returned to Darwin.

-The ship was hit by 4 or more bombs and badly damaged she continued towards the open sea before a bomb possibly in the forward ammunition magazine destroying her in a few seconds killing 80 of her crew including her commander.
-The damage causing the vessel to sink stern first at aprox 1300 hrs.
+The attack killing 80 of her crew including her commander, the damage causing the vessel to sink stern first at aprox 1300 hrs.

 The wreck was salvaged to the water line by the Fujita Salvage Company around 1960 leaving all cargo lying on the bottom for all divers to enjoy.